KatiRemo/testingTelephones_unitTesting/phoneAPI.md

 ## **getTypes()**

 returns all phone types in an array.
 Tye type is added to the result array only once.
 If there are no phones or no persons, an empty array [] is returned.
+If the type is missing or is an empty string or null, it is not added to the array.

 For example: